valnyx17/git-convention/README.md

 type can be anything you want, as long as any automation software you use understands it. same thing for scope.

-also, if the commit is a pr commit, make sure to add the pr to the end of the message as follows:

-- [add] hrcc explanation to {readme}.md > #2

 ### body

 there are two types of bodies depending on whether you are doing a squash commit or a normal commit.